-Whenever you serve as a Reader or Graduate Student Instructor (GSI, previously TA), it is expected that the faculty of record sit in on your section or read a selection of your paper comments in order to give you written or oral feedback regarding areas of strength and areas of potential growth and development.
-Normally, faculty instructors hold weekly GSI meetings to talk about teaching expectations and grading, and faculty working with Readers should have detailed instructions and rubrics about grading.
+Whenever you serve as a TA or Reader, it is expected that the faculty of record sit in on your section or read a selection of your paper comments in order to give you written or oral feedback regarding areas of strength and areas of potential growth and development.
+Normally, faculty instructors hold weekly TA meetings to talk about teaching expectations and grading, and faculty working with Readers should have detailed instructions and rubrics about grading.
 For additional information, expectations, guidelines, and resources, please see the department's Graduate Student Teaching Guide, which is online.
 Concerns should be brought to the DGS and/or Chair.